In addition to helping the public collect on money judgments, the Civil Division also assists in the service of Summons and Warrants of Eviction.

 It is important that the warrant show exact detail of the premise to be vacated.
 For example, evicting tenants from 123 Main Street is different than stating the eviction will take place at 123 Main Street, 1st floor, Apartment B2.
 The paperwork must be drawn up precisely.

 When the Sheriff’s office receives a warrant of eviction, the papers are processed where they will be assigned to a civil law enforcement officer.
-The officer must allow the tenant a minimum of 72 hours to vacate the premises.
+The officer must allow the tenant a minimum of 14 days notice to vacate the premises.
 All evictions are performed according to the civil officers work schedule.

 The officer will contact the landlord or attorney informing them of the date and time of the eviction.
 Once a date and time has been set, the officer will inform the landlord or attorney to arrange the “manpower” needed to remove any belongings that may be on the premises.
 The purpose of the eviction as assisted by the officer, is to remove the tenant from the premises.
 The Landlord is responsible for removing all personal items from the property.